Skip to Content

 A prosecutor may pursue either the simple possession charge (Fla.
 Stat.
 Ann. § 893.13(6)) or the elevated possession with intent to sell charge, but the prosecutor must prove intent to sell beyond any reasonable doubt at trial.
 Faced with this dilemma, prosecutors sometimes drop the intent to sell charge when an aggressive attorney challenges the intent charge.

-Factors that May Indicate Intent to Sell a Controlled Substance
+Factors That May Indicate Intent to Sell a Controlled Substance

 If a law enforcement officer finds that a person is in illegal possession of a controlled substance, the officer then must determine if a person possessed the drugs or narcotics with the intent to sell all or part of them.